yuxuanwu1234567/nokov-vm/README.md

-# Bitcraze Virtual Machine
+# Nokov Virtual Machine

-This project contains scripts and templates to automatically create the Bitcraze VM with [Packer](https://www.packer.io).
+This project contains scripts and templates to automatically create the Nokov VM with [Packer](https://www.packer.io).
 It's also used for tracking issues and improvements.

-The Bitcraze VM contains everything you need for running the Bitcraze projects and doing development for them.
+The Nokov VM contains everything you need for running the Bitcraze projects and doing development for them.
 It's a great way to quickly get started without having the hassle of installing dependencies and setting up the development environment.

 Here is a non-exhaustive list of what's included: